jeeali/zero_hunger/README.md

 After the zip file has been downloaded, simply extract it and install the apk file provided inside.
 Please enable installation from unknown sources if required.

-## Sample Screenshots

-Explain how to run the automated tests for this system

 ## Deployment